-The American University of Kuwait is an institution dedicated to the pursuit of excellence and facilitation of an environment that fosters this goal.
-Central to that institutional commitment is the principle of treating each community member fairly and with respect.
-To encourage such behavior, the University prohibits discrimination and harassment and provides equal opportunities for all community members and applicants regardless of their sex, race, religion, age, disability, or any other basis prohibited by Kuwait laws.
-Where actions are found to have occurred that violate this standard, the University will take prompt action to cease the offending conduct, prevent its recurrence and discipline those responsible.
+The American University of Kuwait is an institution deeply committed to the pursuit of outstanding scholarship and the creation of an environment that cultivates this goal.
+At the core of this commitment is the principle of treating each member of our community with fairness and respect.
+The University thus forbids any form of discrimination and harassment and assures equal opportunities for all community members and applicants, irrespective of their sex, race, religion, age, disability, or any other status protected by Kuwait laws.
+When actions contravene this standard, the University will swiftly intervene to halt offensive conduct, avert its recurrence, and impose suitable disciplinary measures on those responsible.